The Executive’s Guide to Ecommerce Email Marketing

 Surprisingly, compared to paid marketing, many treat email as a less important channel, with little to no intentional strategy behind it.

-If that is you, you’re not alone.
-But you are also missing out on a ton of short and long-term opportunities doing it this way.
+If that’s you, you’re not alone.
+But you’re missing out on a ton of short- and long-term opportunities by doing it this way.

-The truth is your email list and the email strategy you build are valuable assets.
-You need to treat it as such— not undervalue it.
+The truth is that your email list and the email strategy you build are both valuable assets.
+You need to treat them as such — not undervalue them.

 In contrast, your email program is one of the only marketing channels that you truly own and can scale without barriers or risks.